MohmdFo/kong-auth/docs/source/guides/quick-start.rst

 If you encounter issues:

-1. Check the :doc:`../troubleshooting` guide
+1. Check the FAQ section for common questions
-2. Review the :doc:`../faq` for common questions
+2. Review the FAQ for common questions
 3. Check service logs: `docker-compose logs <service-name>`
 4. Verify your setup matches the prerequisites